ricardoquesada/bluepad32/docs/programmers_guide_raw.md

 - BTstack callbacks like the packet handlers, e.g: `l2cap_packet_handler()`

-It is safe to call any Bluepad32 API (usually with `uni_` prefix), or any BTstack API (usually with `bstack_` prefix) from any of above-mentioned callbacks.
+It is safe to call any Bluepad32 API (usually with `uni_` prefix), or any BTstack API (usually with `bstack_` prefix) from any of the above-mentioned callbacks.

-### What's safe to call from anywhere:
+### What's safe to call from anywhere

+- BTstack's `btstack_run_loop_execute_on_main_thread()`
 - Bluepad32's functions that have the `_safe` suffix like `uni_bt_enable_new_connections_safe()`
-- BTstack's `btstack_run_loop_execute_on_main_thread()`
+- A handful of Bluepad32 functions that are not related to BTstack.
+TODO: document them.

-### What's NOT safe to call from anywhere:
+### What's NOT safe to call from anywhere

 The rest.

-Don't call any Bluepad32 or BTstack function, unless the ones mentioned above, if your code is running on a different task.
+If your code is **NOT** running in the BTstack thread don't call any Bluepad32 / BTstack function, except the ones mentioned above.

 ### Details